rUmI-nUI/rUmI-nUI.github.io/chapters/2:  Parts of Speech.md

 <ins> Base statives </ins>

-There are four base statives - Ec, Uc, "Öc" and yc.
+There are four base statives - Ec, Uc, Öc and yc.
 "Ec", "Uc" and "Öc" can be translated variously to "is", "existing", "true" or "yes", and "yc" to "isn't", "not existing" or "false".
 However, each base stative has a different use case:

 |Base Stative|Closer Translation|Use|Example(s)|Notes|
 |-------|-------|---|-------------|-|